fullstackraven/ruby-projects/custom_enumerables/README.md

 # Custom Enumerable Project

 This repository complements the [Custom Enumerables Project](https://www.theodinproject.com/lessons/ruby-custom-enumerables) in the Ruby Course for The Odin Project.
 The goal of this project is to reimplement common methods used frequently through the enumerables module with objects like arrays and hashes.
-This project will also familiarize you with how to work with blocks and procs.

 ### Methods

-The following methods I created to test against the Ruby built-in enumerable methods.
+The following methods were created to test against the Ruby built-in enumerable methods.

 - each : my_each
 - each_with_index : my_each_with_index